uhub/awesome-actionscript/README.md

 * [oskitar/0057_AS3_Tutorials_codepods](https://github.com/oskitar/0057_AS3_Tutorials_codepods) - File Collection for Actionscript 3 tutorials from http://0057.es/labs
 * [oohazard/GroupP2P](https://github.com/oohazard/GroupP2P) - actionscript p2p netgroup
 * [oaubert/astraces1](https://github.com/oaubert/astraces1) - v1 of an ActionScript API for storing activity traces
+* [NordMike/gibberish-aes-as3](https://github.com/NordMike/gibberish-aes-as3) - A fully OpenSSL compliant ActionScript 3 library for AES encryption.
+* [NicolasZanotti/StoleTheShow-AS3-Library](https://github.com/NicolasZanotti/StoleTheShow-AS3-Library) - A collection of ActionScript 3 classes to aid in the development of Flash Applications.
-* [nicholaslee119/NicFrame](https://github.com/nicholaslee119/NicFrame) - A Game UI Components Library in ActionScript
+* [nicholaslee119/niUI](https://github.com/nicholaslee119/niUI) - A Game UI Components Library in ActionScript
 * [Nekuromento/msgpack-as3](https://github.com/Nekuromento/msgpack-as3) - Message Pack binary format implementation for Actionscript 3
 * [myflashlab/GameServices-ANE](https://github.com/myflashlab/GameServices-ANE) - Game Services Air native extension is supported on Android and iOS with 100% identical ActionScript API with a super easy interface so you can focus on your game logic and easily have access to all the cool features of this great library in your games.
 * [mitsuhito/AS3Syslog](https://github.com/mitsuhito/AS3Syslog) - Syslog client library for ActionScript 3.0.